 We do not accept refunds after delivery of the product to the customer.
-It is up to our discretion based on the circumstances surrounding the request if a refund or other renumeraiton will be issued.
+It is up to our discretion based on the circumstances of the request if a refund or other remuneration will be issued.

 Do you charge sales tax?

-We currently only charge sales to orders being shipped to Washington.
-Any others shipping to other states are not charged sales tax.
+We currently only charge sales to orders being shipped to Maryland.
+Tunes shipped to states other than Maryland is not charged sales tax.

 What will a tune do, and won’t do?

-Tunes will not “fix” a bike that comes to us that runs poorly due improper care, skipped or poor maintenance, mechanical failure and/or the selection of poor-quality after-market parts.
+Tunes will not “fix” or “repair” a motorcycle that comes to us that runs poorly due to improper care, skipped or poor maintenance, mechanical failure and/or the selection of poor-quality after-market parts.
 If you choose to have DNK TuneWorks develop a custom tune for your motorcycle, please ensure your bike is in proper mechanical working order before purchasing.

-A tune from DNK TuneWorks will address some performance limitations that are inherent in stock tuning from the factory, and are built to optimize fueling, power as well as the combination or addition of mid-market or higher quality aftermarket performance parts for your motorcycle.
-Such improvements include headers, exhaust, air filters, wheel sizes, tire types and gear ratios.
+A tune from DNK TuneWorks will address some performance limitations that are inherent in stock tuning from the factory, and these are built to optimize fueling, power, and the combination or addition of mid-market or higher quality aftermarket performance parts for your motorcycle.
+Such improvements include headers, exhaust, air filters, changes wheel sizes, tire types and gear ratios.

-A tune will not affect riding modes (add or takeaway).
+A tune will not affect (add or takeaway) riding modes.
 This includes NOT affecting anything displayed or your gauge cluster (basic LCD or TFT).
 These are performance mods and aren’t changing any base-level capabilities built into these motorcycles.

 What does the removal of the speed limiter via the tune do?

-The speed limiter exists for both safety regulations, but also was developed as a conservative ceiling to the top end performance of the engine as they tuned it from the factory.
-The custom tuning from DNK TuneWorks changes the performance, usually gaining some horsepower as well as how the bike will accelerate, and unlocking the speed limiter will allow those who acquire a tune from us to fully utilize what benefits the tune provides.
+The speed limiter exists for both safety regulations and developed as a conservative ceiling to the top end performance of the engine as tuned from the factory.
+The custom tuning from DNK TuneWorks changes the performance, usually gaining some horsepower, changes how the bike accelerates, and unlocks the speed limiter which will allow those who acquire a tune from us to fully utilize these benefits, which the tune provides.